barrettotte/Plex-Discord-RPC/README.md

 * Grab local IP and compare to session IP
 * Gather session data for current media
 * Update Discord activity/status via Discord RPC with media data
+* Provide link to Anilist entry if session is watching entry from library 'Anime'

 ## Setup